jacqueline-kraus/MS3-TravelCrowd/README.md

 - [Flask](https://flask.palletsprojects.com/en/2.0.x/patterns/favicon/): how to add favicon

 ## Acknowledgments
 - A big thank you to my mentor [Tim Nelson](https://github.com/TravelTimN), who not only gave me great tips and recommendations, but also motivated me extremely!
-Danke!!
+Until the last minute you were there for me, Danke!!

-- I also want to thank the Code Institutes Slack Community for reviewing my code and helping with small issues as well as motivation.
+- I also want to thank the Code Institutes Slack Community for reviewing my code and helping me with small issues.

-Last Notes:
-- change debug true to false before submitting!
--Write code that meets minimum standards for readability (comments, indentation, consistent and meaningful naming conventions). --> Comments in js and css check
-- check table of contents, if everything is correct
-- bg image neu hochladen
-- mongo db clean